turingschool-examples/backend_mod_1_prework/README.md

 ## Setup

-The first thing you need to do is *fork and clone down this repository* using the steps below:
+The first thing you need to do is *fork this repository*.
+Forking is when you copy of a Github repository to your Github account.
+In this scenario, the Turing Github account owns the Prework repository.
+You do not have permission to change this repository, so you need your own copy to work on.
+In order to fork the repository, follow these steps:

 1. Make sure you are logged in to GitHub (if you are not logged in, log in and come back to this page)
-1. Click on `Fork` in the upper right corner of the screen _this will take you to a new page_
+1. Click on `Fork` in the upper right corner of the screen _this will take you to a new page_.
-   _Now, you should be on your copy of this repository!_
+   _Now, you should be on your forked copy of this repository!_

+The next thing you need to do is *clone your forked repository*.
+Cloning is when you copy a remote Github repository to your local computer:

 1. Click on `Clone or Download`
    _If you see `Clone with HTTPS` click on `Use SSH`_
 1. Click on the copy icon to copy the SSH link to your clipboard.